 Soliqua is the combination of two important diabetes drugs in a fixed dose:

-Hence Soliqua is usually written as Soliqua 100/33.
+Hence, Soliqua is usually written as Soliqua 100/33.
 It is available as a pen injector and administered once daily without regard to meals.

 Soliqua Weight Loss Effects:

-Since Soliqua contains Insulin glargine, it is likely to cause some weight gain. however, the weight-gaining effect of Insulin Glargine is minimized by Lixisenatide, a short-acting GLP-1 analog.
+Since Soliqua contains Insulin glargine, it is likely to cause some weight gain.
+However, the weight-gaining effect of Insulin Glargine is minimized by Lixisenatide, a short-acting GLP-1 analog.

 Hence, gaining weight is not a typical side effect of Soliqua (insulin glargine and Lixisenatide).

 In fact, patients using Soliqua lost between 0.1 and 0.3 kg on average in several clinical trials.
-Although this is minuscule, but since most diabetes drugs cause weight gain, it is still significant for a person on insulin and not gaining weight.
+Although this is minuscule, since most diabetes drugs cause weight gain, it is still significant for a person on insulin and not gaining weight.

 The weight loss seemed significant when it was compared to the weight gain in patients who just used insulin glargine.
 With Insulin glargine, the weight gain ranged from 1.1 to 2 kg (2.6 and 4.4 lb).